nature-of-code/NOC-S17-2-Intelligence-Learning/week6-rnn-tensorflow/README.md

 * `maxlen` - length of a "sentence" for inputting into RNN.
 * temperature (aka "diversity"): A number in the range of 0-1 (cannot be 0).
 The temperature is divides probabilities before applying softmax.
 Lower temperature will result in more "expected" outcomes (high probabilities are even higher).
 A higher temperature increases the "diversity" of outcomes, but may produce less "correct-sounding" results.

-## Tools, frameworks, libraries for this week
+## Tools, frameworks, libraries for this week's examples

 The tools (Python, Flask, p5.js, Keras/Tensorflow) are [the same as last week](https://github.com/shiffman/NOC-S17-2-Intelligence-Learning/tree/master/week5-cnn-tensorflow#tools-frameworks-libraries-for-this-week).
 Below are some additional elements related to RNN.